-Haha!
-Stop it.
-Just stop it.
 Tomorrow I have a question for you on literature, so we’re leading up to that.
-But first, you have an outstanding book coming out soon: *A History of Western Philosophy and Theology, which releases in mid-November from P&R — it’s one of the most important books of 2015.
+But first, you have an outstanding book coming out soon: A History of Western Philosophy and Theology, it’s one of the most important books of 2015.
 In the book, under a section titled “Antithesis in Epistemology,” you write this: “We know God and the world because he has taken the initiative to reveal himself.
 Otherwise, we could have no knowledge at all.”
 Riff on this enormous reality.
-Fundamentally, how is all knowledge tied to God revealing himself?*
+Fundamentally, how is all knowledge tied to God revealing himself?

-First of all, God is somebody who knows himself — the knowledge of the Father and the Son and the Spirit, the holy Trinity, for all eternity.
+First of all, God is somebody who knows himself — the knowledge of the Father and the Son and the Spirit in the holy Trinity for all eternity.
 And so when God makes a world, he knows that world perfectly well, because this is a world that he has planned.
 This is a world that he has created.
 This is a world that he has complete control over, and so he knows everything that there is to know of the world.

-Now when he creates a creature that is also capable of knowing, he creates angels and he creates he human beings.
-Human beings are capable of knowing him in return.
-So the Bible says that God created Adam in the image of God, which includes the fact that, just as God knows the world, so in a smaller sense Adam knows the world.
+Now he creates creatures that are also capable of knowing: he creates angels and he creates human beings.
+Human beings are capable of knowing God in return.
+So the Bible says that God created Adam in the image of God, which includes the fact that, just as God knows the world, so, in a smaller sense, Adam knows the world.

 But, of course, Adam couldn’t know anything unless God had made him able to know.
 And so as Adam goes through the world, he looks at the trees, he looks at the ground and the rocks and the sky and everything that there is, and he is always looking at things that God has made.
 He is looking at things that God has known beforehand.
 And so Adam’s job is to understand that world.